NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ Overwriten files had a wrong filesize.
 ♦ After importing a gif, it was impossible to save as video.
 ♦

+Known bugs:

+♠ The app dows not support multi DPI screens.
+♠ OutOfMemory exception when importing videos.

+Todo:

+♣ Scroll to bottom of encoder.